 The Tribunal has a legislative mandate to enforce the provisions of the Act in instances of noncompliance.
 Non-compliance with the Act impacts negatively on the public interest and amplifies alcohol related harms.
 Enforcement matters will therefore need to be considered timeously and thoroughly to ensure compliance and minimum impact on the public and communities.
-Enforcement matters with a high impact on public interest will therefore be dealt with decisively using a zero tolerance approach in respect of the following transgressions:
+Enforcement matters with a high impact on public interest will therefore be dealt with decisively with a zero tolerance approach in respect of the following transgressions:

-- Contravention of the license conditions; - Sale/supply of liquor to minors and allowing minors to enter a restricted area; - Supply of liquor to an employee instead of wages; - Allowing the sale/supply/storing of drugs on licensed premises; - · Selling liquor in contravention of license type; and - Distribution/delivery/storing of liquor involving unlicensed liquor premises - Targeting the sale of liquor to unlicensed outlets
+- Contravention of the license conditions: - Sale/supply of liquor to minors and allowing minors to enter a restricted area; - Transgressions impacting/relating to women, youth and children; - Allowing the sale/supply/storing of drugs on licensed premises; - Selling liquor in contravention of license type; and - Distribution/delivery/storing of liquor involving unlicensed liquor premises